lgollut/email-checker/README.md

   // ip address, or array of ip addresses (as strings), to proceed the dns resolution,
   dns: [],

-  // set an ending response code integer to ignore, such as 450 for greylisted emails
+  // wether or not to check for the 'Accept all' mode of the server,
-  ignore: null,
+  checkAcceptAll: true,
 }
 ```